axiand/shader-tunings/README.md

 # Installation
 Download whichever tunings you want.
 Open settings > video settings > shader packs > [whichever pack the tuning uses] > shader pack settings.
 Then, finally, locate and click the Import settings button.
 It looks like a download icon.
 Select the tuning file you downloaded (a specific .txt, not the entire zip archive!), and you're all set.

+# Compatibility
+Compatibility for Complementary-based packs (such as Reimagined) is untested.
+It might work, it might not.
+Only one way to find out.

 # List of Tunings

 ## Gentle